viam-modules/lorawan/README.md

 | `pcie1` | config | no | - | PCIe configuration for concentrator connected to PCIe slot 1: <br> <ul><li>`spi_bus` (integer) (Optional): SPI bus that the concentrator is connected to, if connected through SPI. </li><li>`serial_path` (string) (Optional): Serial path that the concentrator is mounted at, if connected through USB. </li></ul> |
 | `pcie2` |config | no | - | PCIe configuration for concentrator connected to PCIe slot 2: <br> <ul><li>`spi_bus` (integer) (Optional): SPI bus that the concentrator is connected to, if connected through SPI. </li><li>`serial_path` (string) (Optional): Serial path that the concentrator is mounted at, if connected through USB. </li></ul> |

+You must specify at least one PCIe configuration.

 ### Configuration for `viam:lorawan:sx1302-hat-generic`